ionos-cloud/cert-manager-webhook-ionos-cloud/README.md

  the following environment variables must be set:

  * TEST_ZONE_NAME: the zone for which DNS-01 will be performed

+depending on the authentication method, either:
- * IONOS_TOKEN: the token for accessing IONOS DNS API
+ * IONOS_TOKEN: the token for accessing IONOS DNS API or :
+* IONOS_USERNAME: the username of the bot account
+* IONOS_PASSWORD: the password of the bot acccount

 ### e2e tests: